Usage overview

 Input file

-requires a single tab-delimited file as input, you can find examples [here] TO ADD.
+bohra requires a single tab-delimited file as input, you can find examples [here] TO ADD.

-Column name | Description | Required? |
+| Column name | Description | Required? |

-Isolate | This is the name of the sequence or sample and will appear throughout bohra outputs.
+| Isolate | This is the name of the sequence or sample and will appear throughout bohra outputs.
 It must be unique. |

 Yes |

-r1 | The path to read 1 | If an assembly file is not supplied you must supply reads |
+| r1 | The path to read 1 | If an assembly file is not supplied you must supply reads |

-r2 | The path to read 2 | If an assembly file is not supplied you must supply reads |
+| r2 | The path to read 2 | If an assembly file is not supplied you must supply reads |

-assembly | The path to the assembly for the isolate | If reads are not supplied you must supply an assembly file |
+| assembly | The path to the assembly for the isolate | If reads are not supplied you must supply an assembly file |

-species | The expected species of the sample or 'control'. | No |
+| Species_expected | The expected species of the sample or 'control'. | No |

 Species column

 If you do not require speciation as part of the pipeline and already know the species, you can provide it here.
-Please note if no speciation is undertaken, bohra
+Please note if no speciation is undertaken, bohra will use this value to undertake typing and AMR mechanisms/inferrence.
+If the species in this column is NOT accurate - unexpected results may occur.

-will do data validation on these columns - that is up to the user.
-But any additional metadata provided will be visible on the tree provided in the report file.
+You may also provide additional columns of relevant metadata in your input file. bohra will NOT do any data validation on these columns - that is up to the user.
+But any additional metadata provided will be visible on the tree provided in the report file and the summary table.

-can generate the input file for you
+bohra can generate the input file for you

 If you have